Books

 PRAISE FOR LEAVING FATHERLAND

-Graydon’s haunting, thought-provoking narrative makes for an immersive, memorable and cinematic read
+Graydon’s haunting, thought-provoking narrative makes for an immersive, memorable and cinematic read.

 — Award-winning filmmaker, Andi Reiss